Key lime pie

-Key lime pie is a type of Floridian dessert pie.
-It is made of Key lime juice, egg yolks, and sweetened condensed milk.
+Key lime pie is a Floridian dessert pie made with Key lime juice, egg yolks, and sweetened condensed milk.
 It may be served with no topping, with a meringue topping made from egg whites, or with whipped cream.
 Traditionally, Key lime pie is made using a graham cracker crust.
 It may be made with or without baking in a pie crust or without crust.
 The dish is named after the small Key limes, which are more aromatic than the common Persian limes, and which have yellow juice.
 The filling in a Key lime pie is yellow because ripe key limes are yellow.

 The filling is made similarly to a Magic Lemon cream pie, by mixing the ingredients without cooking: the proteins of the egg yolks and condensed milk and the acidic lime juice curdle, thickening the mixture without baking.
 The pies are usually baked to pasteurize the eggs and thicken the filling further.